Taylor Swift and her 'Anti-Hero' top MTV VMAs in a show dominated by hip-hop, K-pop and Latin jams

 As much as Swift dominated, the VMAs centered on music's global power.
 K-pop boy band Tomorrow X Together and Brazilian superstar Anitta premiered their new collaboration, the glossy retro-pop of “Back for More.”

-Another K-pop group, Stray Kids, brought “S-Class" to the stage, regional Mexicana star Peso Pluma performed “Lady Gaga” and reggaetonero Karol G delivered “Oki Doki” and “Tá OK (remix),"
+Another K-pop group, Stray Kids, brought “S-Class" to the stage, regional Mexicana star Peso Pluma performed “Lady Gaga” and reggaetonera Karol G delivered “Oki Doki” and “Tá OK (remix),"

 Comedian Tiffany Haddish presented the award for "Best Afrobeats" in the category's inaugural year, given to Rema and Selena Gomez for their massive hit "Calm Down."